andaluzcoin/andaluzcoin/doc/build-osx.md

 **Updated for MacOS [15](https://www.apple.com/macos/macos-sequoia/)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on macOS.
+This guide describes how to buildandaluzcoind, command-line utilities, and GUI on macOS.

 ## Preparation